 Advantage: Security and Compliance

 SFTP is obviously preferable to traditional FTP when it comes to keeping file transfers secure thanks to an encrypted, secure connection.
-SFTP’s inherent file-sharing encryption and access controls help keep file transfers compliant with data protection regulations for handling sensitive and personal information, such as GDPR, PCI DSS, and HIPAA.
+SFTP’s inherent file-sharing encryption algorithms and access controls help keep file transfers compliant with data protection regulations for handling sensitive and personal information, such as GDPR, PCI DSS, and HIPAA.

 Just keep in mind that an older SFTP client could use defunct encryption techniques such as MD5 or DES, which won’t meet compliance requirements for encryption.
 Newer SFTP programs often use modern encryption standards such as AES-128 or AES-256.